soheyl-daliraan/dev-team-guides/README.md

 # Dev Team Guides
 Practical Guides on How to Setup, Operate and Evaluate Software Development Teams.

+# Who is writng this guide?

+This guide is written by the developers.
+I am a developers and started this repo initial contents, but the content is going to be updated in the futues.

+# Who is this guide for?

+The primary audience for this guide are two groups:
+- non-technical individuals who are working with developers.
+This group can read this content as a user manual on how to setup a software development team and how to efficiently work with them
+- Developers.
+This group are the main contributor on this repository.
+Please read this repository content as an editor and suggest edits or additions in any place which you think could have done better.

 # Why I am writing here?

 I have been part of 4 early stage startup or software development teams in the intial stages.
 Unfortunatly some of them didn't suceed and some of them succeeded to some extent.